arsedianivan/ocrapp_tesseract/README.md

 # ocrapp_tesseract
-OCR App powered by Tesseract
+OCR App built on FastAPI and powered by Google Tesseract